Durham College

 Neighborhood

 Joyland is an unincorporated community in Durham County, North Carolina, United States, on North Carolina Highway 98, east of its junction with U.S. Route 70.
-It has been annexed by Durham.
-Joyland is situated 6 km northeast of Durham College.
+Most of Joyland was annexed by the city of Durham in 1966.
+Joyland is situated 3½ miles northeast of Durham College.

 Durham College